 As an SME owner, entrepreneur or leader you may need to recruit from time to time.
 It is obviously one of the key HR processes at any company .
 The key to your success will be to have the right people onboard.
 So here you have a recruitment process step by step.

 How is this article going to help you with the recruitment processes of your SME?
 If you have never done it, or there are things you believe that could be improved, maybe you just want to know how to make a recruitment process more effective or maybe if you just need a tick list to have a handy recruitment steps list on your desktop, KEEP READING!

-Before you start with the recruitment process, it would be highly advisable to have a recruitment strategy in place before you start launching your vacancies to the job market and start with the interview process.
+Before you start with your recruitment process, it would be highly advisable to have a recruitment strategy in place before you start launching your vacancies to the job market and start with the interview process.
 Doing HR for an SME is similar to doing it for a big corporation, the important thing is to have an objective an the strategy to achieve it.

 We have created a list of the steps that you need to take in order to make sure that your recruitment process leads you to hire the perfect employee for your SME, so you can achieve all your objectives.